Kailash Chand Verma

 Kailash Chand Verma is an Indian politician currently serving as a Member of the Rajasthan Legislative Assembly from Bagru.
 He previously served as the Parliamentary Secretary in the Government of Rajasthan from 2016 to 2018.
-He is a member of the Bharatiya Janata Party.
+He is a member of the Bharatiya Janata Party (BJP).

 Political career

-Verma's political journey began with his election to the Rajasthan Legislative Assembly in 2013, representing the Bagru constituency.
+Verma was first elected to the Rajasthan Legislative Assembly in 2013 from the Bagru constituency.
+During his first term, he served as a Parliamentary Secretary or represented the Bagru constituency in the Government of Rajasthan from 2016 to 2018.

-In the 2018 Rajasthan Legislative Assembly election, Verma contested from Bagru but was defeated by Ganga Devi of the Indian National Congress (INC).
-He regained the seat in the 2023 election, defeating Ganga Devi by a margin of 45,250 votes.
+In the 2018 Rajasthan Legislative Assembly election, Verma contested again from Bagru but was defeated by Ganga Devi of the Indian National Congress (INC).
+He subsequently reclaimed the seat in the 2023 election, where he defeated Ganga Devi by a margin of 45,250 votes.